If I were not a physicist, I would probably be a musician. I often think in music. I live my daydreams in music. I see my life in terms of music.

 In the classroom our curriculum is designed to combine the essential musical skills of composing, performing and listening.
 This is delivered using an eclectic mix of musical styles and genres, ranging from Baroque to Brit pop!
 With the use of our Mac suite students get to become familiar with industry standard music technology software from as early as Y7.
-We have a very healthy uptake into KS4 and had outstanding results for GCSE Music in 2017.
-The use of KS3 curriculum and our instrumental teachers ensures that pupils are well equipped for GCSE once they embark on the course.
+The use of KS3 curriculum and our instrumental teachers ensures that students are well equipped for GCSE once they embark on the course.
 As part of the LaSWAP consortium we have a number of concerts throughout the year in which we collaborate with our neighbouring schools, resulting in some fantastic performances.
 We provide many opportunities for the students to perform throughout the year.
 The confidence inspired by such occasions is reflected in the fantastic progress of our instrumentalists both in class and in individual lessons.

-This is where we meet our brand new musicians and assess where they are at and where they are going.
-Students look at the basic elements of Music and work on developing keyboard skills, indepence and working as part of an ensemble.
-After the initial half term, the lead up to the end of term focuses on rehearsal for the Christmas concert.
+This term we are looking at the Orchestra.
+We will be working alongside the Orchestra of the Age of Enlightenment and working on our tuned percussion.
+We will discover our favourite music and interview family members and friends about their choices!
+We meet our brand new musicians and assess where they are at and where they are going.
+Students look at the basic elements of Music and work on developing tuned percussion skills, independence and working as part of an ensemble.
+After the initial half term, the lead up to the end of term focuses on a rehearsal for the Christmas concert.

 This where students look at the classical era and the great composers of this time.
 Having developed their knowledge of notation and rhythm, keyboard skills are developed in preparation for assessment.

 Welcome to the Opera!
 Cue dramatic music!
 This term we discover opera, the libretto and the different voices within the opera.
 We discover characters and write our own scores.